Genza999/school-crud-api/README.md

 pip freeze >requirements.txt
 ```

-### Use the command below to build a perfect replica of the virtual environment:
+### Use the command below to build a perfect replica of the virtual environment(Downloads all the dependencies in the requirements file):

 ```
 pip install -r requirements.txt
 ```

-### Use the following command to start the server:
+### Use the following command to start the server(Make sure your Mongodb server is already up):
 ```
 python app.py runserver
 ```